 Working in this way makes me present to the continual destruction, transformation, and reconfiguration that happens all around us all the time; it is my way of processing the recent upheavals in our lives.
 I wonder if we can salvage the remnants of our planet while we fail to adequately address climate change.
 Can we re-build or re-think social, cultural, and political institutions in this time of intense division and uncertainty, or at least patch together something workable?

 Jane Davies is a full-time painter.
 Beginning as a potter in the early nineties, Davies transitioned into freelance art, using painting and collage as her medium.
-Since 2010 she has been teaching abstract painting workshops nationwide and online, as well as making art full time.
+Since 2010 she has been teaching abstract painting workshops in North America and online, as well as making art full time.
 She has written five instructional books, produced one instructional DVD, and offers many demonstration videos on social media.

 Color, line, shapes, splashes, textures, patterns – the components of visual language - are my gateway drug, along with the sheer yumminess of art materials.
 I’m hooked on the process of playing with paint-paper-crayon-ink-graphite and exploring the expressive possibilities.